birkhoffkiki/GPFM/README.md

 * [Dinov2](https://github.com/facebookresearch/dinov2)
 see others works of HKUST [SmartLab](https://hkustsmartlab.github.io/)
 ![main_figure](docs/main_figure.png)
-## Reminder!!!
-Please do not use the label file for survival analysis tasks.
-The cenship is flipped.
-We will rerun the experiments, fix the problem, and update the repo.

 # How to use GPFM as feature extractor
 ## Only using Feature extractor